 3 Credits.
-Spring only.
 Familiarizes students with alternative employment opportunities.
 Students learn methods of preparing resumes and interviewing techniques.
-(PR: Completion of all 100 level PTA courses with a grade of "C" or better)
+Students participate in round table discussions to include current topics within the profession.
+Students will begin preparations for applying to take the national licensure examination.
+Course culminates with students conducting a literature research project that results in both a written paper and formal, evaluated presentation to a clinical audience.
+(PR: Completion of all 100 level PTA courses with a grade of "C" or better) (Offered Spring Semester only)